-Parents' Education7
+Parents' Education

 Higher levels of parental education decrease the likelihood that a child will live in a low-income or poor family.
-Among infants and toddlers with at least one parent with some college or additional education, 34 percent live in low-income and 15 percent in poor families.
-By contrast, among children in this age group whose parents have less than a high school degree, 88 percent live in low-income and 61 percent in poor families (Figure 8).
+Among infants and toddlers with at least one parent who has some college or additional education, 34 percent live in low-income and 14 percent in poor families.
+By contrast, among children in this age group whose parents have less than a high school degree, 88 percent live in low-income and 60 percent in poor families (Figure 7).

-- ◆ 88 percent of infants and toddlers with parents who have less than a high school degree 1.1 million live in low-income families - ◆ 74 percent of infants and toddlers with parents who have a high school degree but no college - 1.6 million - live in low-income families - ◆ 34 percent of infants and toddlers with at least one parent who has some college or additional education - 2.6 million - live in low-income families
+- 88 percent of infants and toddlers with parents who have less than a high school degree - 1.1 million - live in low-income families - 72 percent of infants and toddlers with parents who have a high school degree but no college - 1.6 million - live in low-income families - 34 percent of infants and toddlers with at least one parent who has some college or additional education - 2.6 million - live in low-income families

-At the same time, significant shares of low-income and poor families with infants and toddlers are headed by parents with at least some college education, as shown in Figure 7.
+At the same time, significant shares of low-income and poor families with infants and toddlers are headed by parents with at least some college education, as shown in Figure 8.

-Parents' Employment8
+Parents' Employment

-Infants and toddlers with a fulltime, year-round employed parent are less likely to live in a low-income family, compared to infants and toddlers with parents who

-Figure 7: Parents' education among infants and toddlers by family income, 2012 work part-time/part-year or who are not employed (Figure 8).
+Infants and toddlers with a full-time, year-round employed parent are less likely to live in a low-income family, compared to infants and toddlers with parents who work part time or part year or who are not employed (Figure 7).